• Skip to primary navigation

 How to make Fraisier cake step-by-step

-Step 1: To make a Genoise sponge, preheat the oven to 355°F (180°C).
-Grease an 8-inch (20 cm) round cake pan with softened butter, sprinkle with all-purpose flour, and remove excess.
+Step 1.
+To make a Genoise sponge, preheat the oven to 355°F (180°C).
+Grease an 8-inch (20 cm) round cake pan with softened butter, sprinkle with all-purpose flour, and tap out the excess.

 Pro tip: Consult the Genoise cake recipe for step-by-step photographed explanations, helpful tips, and tricks

-Step 5: Remove it from the water bath and bring it to a stand mixer fitted with a whisk attachment.
+Step 5.
+Remove from the water bath and transfer to a stand mixer fitted with a whisk attachment.
 Whisk at medium-high speed for 10 minutes until the volume has tripled and the mixture reaches the ribbon stage.

-Step 9: Cut the cake into two layers (a bit over ½ inches or 1.5 cm thick) with the help of a cake leveler or a long serrated knife.
+Step 9.
+Cut the cake into two layers (a bit over ½ inch or 1.5 cm thick) using a cake leveler or a long serrated knife.

 Pro Tip: Remove the crust from the top of the cake to make it a white sponge cake while keeping the bottom intact.
 The bottom will become the top of your cake.

-Step 10: To make simple syrup with Kirsch, bring the water and sugar to a boil.
-Remove from the heat, add Kirsch, and let it cool down.
+Step 10.
+To make simple syrup with Kirsch, bring the water and sugar to a boil.
+Remove from the heat, add the Kirsch, and let it cool.

-Step 12: For the pastry cream, mix the egg yolks with sugar and cornstarch with a hand whisk until smooth.
+Step 12.
+For the pastry cream, whisk the egg yolks with sugar and cornstarch until smooth.

-Step 14: Transfer the mixture back into the pot and cook over low heat, whisking constantly until the cream thickens.
-Check the temperature of the cream: it mustn't exceed 179°F (82C)!
+Step 14.
+Transfer the mixture back into the pot and cook over low heat, whisking constantly until the cream thickens.
+Check the cream's temperature: it mustn't exceed 179°F (82°C)!

 Pro tip: If lumps appear, pass the cream through a fine sieve.

-Step 15: Add the gelatin sheets and mix with a hand whisk while the cream is hot.
+Step 15.
+Add the gelatin sheets and mix with a hand whisk while the cream is hot.
 Immediately transfer the pastry cream to a clean, shallow dish.
-Cover it with plastic film in contact and allow it to cool on the kitchen counter - no need to refrigerate.
+Cover with plastic film in contact and let it cool on the kitchen counter; there's no need to refrigerate.

-Step 17: To finish the Diplomat cream, place the pastry cream in a large bowl and whisk it several times with a hand whisk to loosen it.
-Add ⅓ of the whipped cream to the pastry cream and mix with a rubber spatula or hand whisk.
-Add the rest of the whipped cream and stir to combine to make a smooth Diplomat cream: don't whip it up.
+Step 17.
+To finish the Diplomat cream, place the pastry cream in a large bowl and whisk it several times with a hand whisk to loosen it.
+Add ⅓ of the whipped cream to the pastry cream, then mix with a rubber spatula or a hand whisk.
+Add the remaining whipped cream and stir to combine, making a smooth Diplomat cream; don't whip it.

 Pro tip: Mix whipped cream with pastry cream at the last moment, just before assembling the cake.

-Step 20: Place the first cake disc (leave the bottom of the cake; this will be the top of the cake).
+Step 20.
+Place the first cake disc (leave the bottom of the cake; this will be the top).
 Generously soak it with Kirsch syrup using a pastry or silicone brush.

 Strawberry halves and smaller slices on a cutting board.